nickzoic/nick.zoic.org/art/midi-hero-2/index.md

 summary: 'Turning a thrift store Guitar Hero controller into a MIDI controller (continued)'
 ---

-# MIDI Hero (part 2)

 Well, it looks like [we're going to PyConAU](https://2023.pycon.org.au/program/8PDEHA/) and to celebrate the [MIDI Hero guitar](/art/midi-hero/) is going to get some sensor upgrades ...

+## Available I/O

-Sticking with the [Adafruit Metro M4 Express](https://circuitpython.org/board/metro_m4_express/) currently in it, we've got quite a few pins to play with:
+Sticking with the [Adafruit Metro M4 Express](https://circuitpython.org/board/metro_m4_express/) currently in it, we've got [quite a few pins to play with](https://learn.adafruit.com/adafruit-metro-m4-express-featuring-atsamd51/pinouts):

 | Pin | Function |
 |-----|----------|